 CONTENT AND OBJECTIVE

 The 2019 edition of the Winter School will focus on the topic “Federalism and the Rule of Law“.

 Beside numerous opportunities for discussion with leading experts on multilevel governance throughout the lectures, the interactive sessions will also offer participants the chance to share knowledge among themselves.
 Both lectures and workshops will address the issue of implementing the rule of law in federal systems through case studies and their comparison.

 The Winter School will examine a series of issues:

 - What particular challenges does the rule of law pose for federal systems?

-- What is the role played by courts when it comes to conflicting law at federal and regional level?
+- What is the role that courts play when it comes to conflicting law at federal and regional level?